NAZ DURING COVID-19

 Since the lockdown, NAZ has been actively supporting the immediate needs of clients; providing food, referrals, advice on welfare and benefits.
 This has been a crucial service for clients who do not have English as a first language or are not confident accessing benefits for themselves.
-The intensity of 1:2:1 support has been profound; our early data shows there is a differential impact of the lock-down among our HIV positive, LGBT, migrant, refugee and women clients.
+The intensity of 1:2:1 support has been profound.
+Our early data shows there are differential impacts of the lockdown among our HIV positive, LGBT, migrant, refugee and women clients.

 Male client, PLWHIV, East London

 Case support to access funds, benefits and housing.

 Open Mic – Call and speak to us about what’s on your mind.

 Counselling service – Free counselling service.